Skip to main content Accessibility information

 • Bachelor of Science (BSc) in Physiotherapy

-• Foundation certificate in Acupuncture by Acupuncture Association of Chartered Physiotherapists UK
+• Foundation certificate in Acupuncture by Acupuncture Association of Chartered Physiotherapists (AACP UK)

 Teaching

-My teaching uses case-based learning, simulation, practical skills teaching, e-portfolios, structured reflection and formative feedback to help students connect theory with clinical decision-making and professional practice.
+Sherrie's teaching focuses on physiotherapy practice education and interprofessional learning.
+Her teaching emphasis real-world preparation and authenticity.
+She uses case-based learning, simulation, practical skills teaching, e-portfolios, structured reflection and formative feedback to help students connect theory with clinical decision-making and professional practice.

 Research

-My research interests are in rehabilitation, movement science, vision and balance.
-My doctoral research at the University of Plymouth examined vision, balance and functional mobility in relation to cataract surgery and intraocular lens design.
+Sherrie’s research interests are in rehabilitation, movement science, vision, balance and functional mobility.
+Her doctoral research examined the relationship between vision, balance and functional mobility in the context of cataract surgery and intraocular lens design.

-My scholarship also informs my teaching and practice education leadership.
-I support students to engage with evidence-based practice, research methods, clinical reasoning and reflective learning.
-I have contributed to research-informed teaching, student research activity, knowledge exchange and external professional collaboration.
+Sherrie’s research and scholarship inform her teaching, supervision and practice education leadership.
+She supports students in developing evidence-based practice, critical thinking, research literacy and clinically reasoned decision-making.
+She also contributes to research-informed teaching, student research activity, knowledge exchange and external professional collaboration.

 Publications